alex1blackhole/alex1blackhole/README.md

 ## About
 I'm Alexandr Nasonov , a  <b>Frontend developer</b>.

-I have more than 5 years of experience in related job positions.
+I have more than <b>5 years of experience</b> in related job positions.

 I also like to talk about the latest research and web technologies, espacially about frontend.